mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Quarter-Car Suspension Modeling and Simulation with Simscape Multibody/README.md

 Develop a **quarter-car suspension model** using **Simscape Multibody** to represent the mechanical structure and motion of a vehicle corner (body corner + wheel assembly connected through suspension and tire compliance).
 Create a **test harness** that runs a small suite of road profiles and automatically computes objective metrics for comfort and road holding.
 Then tune the suspension parameters to meet constraints and improve performance across all road cases.

-As a reference for how physical networks can be modeled in Simscape, you may use the Simscape example here:
+As a reference for how a 1D physical networks can be modeled in Simscape, you may use the Simscape example here to help you get started conceptually:

 - [Mass-Spring-Damper in Simulink and Simscape](https://www.mathworks.com/help/simscape/ug/mass-spring-damper-in-simulink-and-simscape.html)